Updated June 06, 2009

 Scottsdale High School Alumni are welcome to post notices of upcoming reunions, events of any kind, personal notices, tall tales and personal rememberances of the school that is no more.
 To register just send an email to the Webmaster.
 Enjoy your visit!
-Sean Arnold, Class of '76 writes: Who remembers the the lounge upstairs

-SHS Fine Arts Dept. Check out the most recent Tall Tale submitted by Kirk Thompson, Class of '79.
 Fight Song Lives!
 Beaver Mark Marusich ('77) has created a midi file of the SHS Fight Song.
 I saved it as an MP4 file.
 It's a big sucker weighing in at 11 Mb, but if you've go the bandwidth it's well worth the download.
 Mark is the retired band director of Saguaro High School.
 Well done, Mark!
 Your efforts are appreciated my many.
 Wanted: True Stories and Outright Lies!
 Yes, the webmaster is desperate for some content.
 Any content.
 True or made up.
 You be the judge.
 You be the author.
 Tell the World your story!
 Did the cafeteria really serve meatloaf?
 Why were there no dogs within a mile of campus?
 Did the assistant principal give swats, or just smack the desk?
 Inquiring minds want to know.
 Who Remembers the Tinker Twins water skiing on the canal and putting their car in the water?
 (Turns out a lot of people do but they ain't talkin'!)
 E-mail your story to the Webmaster.
 Marsh provides a glimpse of life at SHS between 1963-1967.
 Football coach doing a few too many "push-ups?"
 Check out Tall Tales I have a question, maybe you have an answer for me -- I have a pin which was given to me by a SHS student in either 1959 or 1960 -this student was on holiday with other SHS students in the South of France in a place called St. Aygulf.
 At the time I was not aware of the significance of a pin.
 Now it is over 40 years later and I wonder if the student in question, or his family, would like to have this pin.
 I didn't know where to start my search so you are the lucky person!Thank you.
 Teresa (The following reply was received in June, 2007) Not sure when you posted this, and not sure I'm the one

 you're talking about, but And, now, the rest of the story: Dateline: July, 2007 Lost and Found: after 46+ years is found again.
 An amazing story.
 Guy goes to Europe and the South of France in 1961.
 Meets an English girl in a Riviera Beach Town, has an amazing week there with her, and then has to leave.
 Sad partings with no expectations of ever meeting again.
 Girl remembers his hometown in Arizona, finds the Scottsdale High School website and leaves a Lost and Found message.
 A little more than a year later, guy sees the message and responds.
 They met again on the internet after 46 years.
 When all this started, they were in their teens.
 When they met again on the internet, they were in their sixties.
 Again, thanks for what you do with this website.
 It has facilitated an amazing story, and hopefully will facilitate many more!
 Amazingly yours, C